 A wise therapist friend of mine once told me that he believes when you feel that ache of simultaneous joy and pain, healing is going on.

 I think it’s important for conferences to offer a safe environment for attendees to share feelings that may come up during the event.
-Conferences That Work are designed to do this.
-The safety comes from agreed ground rules that explicitly give participants the right to speak their truth while promising privacy for anything that’s said.
+Conferences That Work designs do this.
+Agreements explicitly safety give participants the right to speak their truth, and promise privacy for anything said.

-But when feelings do surface, for example when people talk about difficulties they’re having in their workplace or their uncertainties surrounding a potential career or job change, I feel happy that our event supports and encourages them to do so.
+But feelings do surface.
+For example, when people talk about difficulties they’re having in their workplace or their uncertainties surrounding a potential career or job change.
+I feel happy that our event supports and encourages them to do so.
 And from the feedback I’ve received, I know it’s important and empowering for the attendees who have the courage to express how they feel.

 Have you felt safe to express your feelings at a conference?
 Do you think it’s appropriate and/or important to be able to do so?
 Under what circumstances?
 And what factors make it safer or harder for such sharing to occur?